Our Buddy Scheme facilitates informal peer-to-peer support to help new students settle into life at University.

-Coming to University can be quite daunting; whether it is the first time that you have lived away from home, or whether you have moved to an entirely new country!
-We understand that it can sometimes be difficult to strike up new friendships and settle in, and sometimes it can help to speak to someone who has done it all before… that is why we have set up the Buddy Scheme.
+Coming to University can be quite daunting.
+Whether it's the first time you have lived away from home, or whether you have moved to an entirely new country!
+We understand that it can sometimes be difficult to strike up new friendships and settle in.
+Often it can help to speak to someone who has done it all before, that's why we've set up the Buddy Scheme.

-- Complete the online application form, stating your preferences for being matched with a Buddy Volunteer (we will try our best to fulfil your preferences, but this is not guaranteed).
+1. Complete the online application form, stating your preferences for being matched with a Buddy Volunteer (we will try our best to fulfil your preferences, but this is not guaranteed)

-- Your application will be reviewed by the Advice and Support team, to ensure that you fully understand the nature of the scheme and that it is the right thing for you.
-If there are any queries about your application you will be contacted via e-mail.
+2. Your application will be reviewed by the Advice & Support team to ensure that you fully understand the nature of the scheme and that it is the right thing for you.
+If there are any queries about your application you will be contacted via email

-- You will receive a confirmation e-mail following the review of your application form, and soon after you will be matched with a Buddy Volunteer.
+3. You will receive a confirmation email following the review of your application form.
+Following this you will be matched with a Buddy Volunteer

-- Your assigned Buddy Volunteer will be the one to make first contact, and then you can arrange to meet up at your own convenience; however for first meetings we suggest that you meet on-campus during the day.
+4. Your assigned Buddy Volunteer will be the one to make first contact.
+You can then arrange to meet up at your own convenience.
+For first meetings we suggest that you meet Via Zoom

-- Have you been studying at UH for at least one academic year?
-If so, complete the online application form; stating your reasons for wanting to become a Buddy Volunteer and also providing details to help us match you with a new student.
+1. Complete the online application form; stating your reasons for wanting to become a Buddy Volunteer and also providing details to help us match you with a new student

-- Your application will be reviewed by the Advice and Support team and you will either be invited in to the SU office for an informal chat or a time arranged for a chat on the telephone.
+2. Your application will be reviewed by the Advice and Support team and you will either be invited in to the SU office for an informal chat or a time arranged for a chat on the telephone

-- You will receive an e-mail notification regarding whether your application has been successful and provided with details for Buddy Volunteer training.
+3. You will receive an email notification regarding whether your application has been successful and provided with details for Buddy Volunteer training

 What can I do with my Buddy?

-The Buddy Scheme is very informal; you can go to events with your Buddy, try out a sport activity, grab a coffee or just hang out.
-It’s completely your choice.
-We simply suggest that the first meeting is arranged on-campus during the day time.
+The Buddy Scheme is very informal.
+You can go to events with your Buddy, try out a sport activity, grab a coffee or just hang out.
+It’s completely your choice!
+We simply suggest that the first meeting is arranged on-campus if possible or via zoom

 My Buddy has asked me for advice, what do I do?

-If your Buddy asks about something and you’re not sure what to say, or if you find yourself in a difficult position, do not hesitate to e-mail email@example.com and we will help as much as we can.
-There is also a list of University support services at the back of the Buddy Scheme Handbook.
+If your Buddy asks about something and you’re not sure what to say - or if you find yourself in a difficult position - do not hesitate to contact us and we will help as much as we can.
+There is also a list of University support services at the back of the Buddy Scheme Handbook

 My Buddy isn’t speaking to me, what do I do?

-If you have contacted your Buddy and not heard anything back, let us know by e-mailing firstname.lastname@example.org and we will see what we can do to help.
+If you have contacted your Buddy and not heard anything back, let us know and we'll see what we can do to help

 What if it’s not a perfect match?

-If there has been an error in the matching process, or if it’s just not working out, please e-mail email@example.com and we can try to re-match you.
+If there has been an error in the matching process, or if it’s just not working out, please get in touch and we can try to re-match you

 What if I no longer want to be part of the Buddy Scheme?

 It is completely fine to decide that you no longer want to continue with the Buddy Scheme.
-All we ask is that you do not ignore your Buddy; that you e-mail firstname.lastname@example.org to let us know that you want to be removed from the scheme, and for us to get feedback and re-match your Buddy and may ask you for feedback too
+All we ask is that you do not ignore your Buddy.
+Simply email us to let us know that you want to be removed from the scheme.
+We will re-match your Buddy and may ask you for feedback too

 I still have questions about the Buddy Scheme, who do I contact?